Willian199/dart_ddi/README.md

  * `Interceptor.onDipose` and `PreDispose` mixin are not supported.
 You can just destroy the instance.

- * If you call dispose, only the Application or Session childrens will be disposed.
+ * If you call dispose, only the Application childrens will be disposed.

 ## Application
 `Description`: Generates an instance when first used and reuses it for all subsequent requests during the application's execution.